-For categories that you decide to alert on, instead of block, you can very strictly control how users interact with site content.
+For categories that you alert on, instead of block, you can strictly control how users interact with site content.
 For example, give users access to the resources they need (like developer blogs for research purposes or cloud storage services), but take the following precautions to reduce exposure to web-based threats:

 - Display a response page to users when they visit high-risk and medium-risk sites.
 Alert them that the site they are attempting to access is potentially malicious, and advise them on how to take precautions if they decide to continue to the site.

 The following table lists categories that PAN-DB considers malicious